lolokraus/Charly-In-Motion/README.md

 # Charly-In-Motion
-A modern and responsive Webpage using HTML/CSS and Bootstrap<br>
+A modern and responsive Website using HTML/CSS and Bootstrap<br>
 Visit [charlyinmotion.at](https://charlyinmotion.at/)